Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 **Step 3**

-> [Info] Depending on the imported data, the screen displayed varies.
+> [Info] Depending on the imported data, the screen displayed may vary.

 - *Postings*
 The import file contains postings to be imported.
 Otherwise, the notice "No postings in the import file" is displayed.